juokaz/blog.webspecies.co.uk/_posts/2011-10-03-we-built-a-cloud-platform-for-php-wait-what.markdown

 ### Conclusion

 Currently a group of 15 or so people is actively testing this and is sending us valuable feedback.
 Nevertheless it's quite close to production-quality service and you'll hear more about it very soon.
 If you feel like you'd like to test this (completely free of charge) and would be able to provide some good thoughts, feel welcome to write to me.
-You can find more details about Azure+ <a href="http://cloud.webspecies.co.uk/">here</a>.
+You can find more details about Azure+ [here](http://cloud.webspecies.co.uk/).